groonga/gcs.groonga.org/_posts/2012-07-05-initial-release.md

 layout: post
 ---

 Today we shipped the initial release of "Groonga CloudSearch".
-By Groonga CloudSearch, you can try APIs of Amazon CloudSearch without paying any fee.
+By Groonga CloudSearch, you can try Amazon CloudSearch API without paying any fee.
 It is made for all Web developers who are planning to build Web apps with Amazon CloudSearch.
 You can download the package and read the tutorial on [the home page of this project site](http://gcs.groonga.org/).

 ### What's Amazon CloudSearch?